...

 This is going to be a late birthday present to myself.

-I never scored high, but hey, it is a success to even be able to participate.
+I never scored high, but hey, it is a success even to be able to participate.

 Doctors advised me to train on a strict diet that includes a ton of mixed veggies and liters of water a day.